Granny Square Join As You Go: 7 Easy Methods

 Motivation Factor Low (dread the seaming stage) High (each square connects instantly)

-The granny square join as you go tutorial approach is especially valuable for large projects.
+Join-as-you-go is especially valuable for large projects.
 When you’re making a crochet blanket with 49 or more squares, traditional seaming can feel like a second project.
 JAYG eliminates that barrier entirely.

 Who Should Use JAYG?